-The first option is to take out a contract with a provider such as O2, Vodafone, Orange or Three.
+The first option is to take out a contract with a provider such as O2, Vodafone, EE or Three.
 It’s worth comparing the available options, as deals will vary greatly on what you want to get out of your contract, whether you use text or SMS messaging extensively and if you want to be able to take advantage of other options such as inclusive internet connectivity.

 Most contracts are for a period of 12 months, so if you are staying in the UK for at least a year then a 12-month contract will be a viable option for you.
 With contracts there is usually a set monthly cost, so you will pay a minimum amount for a designated amount of call-time and text messages (for example 500 minutes of call time and 500 texts).
 If you are looking to include international calls in your package then talk to a representative first to find out what international call deals they have on offer.

 To sign up to a monthly mobile phone contract deal, you will need a ‘proof of enrolment’ letter stating that you are a student at Cardiff University.
 This will need to include your address during term-time.
 You can get a ‘proof of enrolment’ letter from the bank letter venue in the Student’s Union during induction week.

 As well as being considerably cheaper to call international numbers, often you get a choice of a free handset with contracts, and can upgrade your handset to a newer model during your contract.
 Check the details for more information.